Intestate Succession in Maryland: What You Need to Know

 What New Parents Need to Know About Estate Planning

-Becoming a parent is a life-changing experience that brings joy, responsibility, and a newfound need to plan for the future.
+Becoming new parents is a life-changing experience that brings joy, responsibility, and a newfound need to plan for the future.
 As you cradle your newborn, thoughts of diapers, sleepless nights, and first steps might dominate your mind.
 But there’s another important aspect of parenthood that often gets overlooked in those early days: estate planning.
 It’s not the most glamorous part of parenting, but it’s arguably one of the most important steps you can take to secure your child’s future.

 Estate planning for new parents isn’t just about who gets your property; it’s about ensuring your child’s well-being, protecting your family’s assets, and creating a legacy that will stand the test of time.
 Think of it as creating a roadmap for your family’s future – a set of instructions that will guide your loved ones if you’re no longer able to do so yourself.